 Use your VPN Server Manager GUI to connect to your server, if the NSG Firewall is correctly configured, you should not have problem connecting to the server.

-The configuration item should be executed in these order:
+The configuration must be executed in these order:

 - Make Certificate for public DNS name